cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

         name: 'config'
 ```

-Notice the apparent redundancy of having to specify the volume name twice, once in the container definition and one in the volumes.
+Notice the apparent redundancy of having to specify the volume name twice.
 Also, if you happen to need the same mount in other pods, you would need to duplicate this configuration.
 This can get complex and cluttered very fast.
 In contrast, here is how to do this with `cdk8s+`:

 ```typescript
 import * as kplus from 'cdk8s-plus';